openplanet-nl/nadeoapi-docs/docs/competition/matches/player-matches.md

 **Remarks**:
 - There are two different competition IDs which are both supported by this endpoint - the primary `id` is always numerical, while the `liveId` is a string typically starting with `"LID-COMP-`.
-- For team-based competitions, the team information and match results don't seem to be correct.
+- For team-based competitions, the team information and match results may not be correct.
 Use [the match results endpoint](/club/matches/results) to get the actual results.

 ---